-A: Our physicians include radiation and medical oncologists with specialized knowledge on surveillance protocols, cancer workup, and managing treatment-related side effects.
+A: Our physicians have specialized knowledge on surveillance protocols, cancer workup, and managing treatment-related side effects.
 We also have access to other specialist physicians, who can provided care, where required.

 The clinic has a full procedure room to do biopsies, thoracentesis, paracentesis, and other oncology-related procedures.
 We are also fortunate to have MIC in our building, allowing for ultrasound markups to be done, and having other imaging tests done in a coordinated manner.

 Lastly, we have access to special equipment, such as for head and neck endoscopy.

 Q: Do I still need a family doctor?

 A: If you do not have a family doctor, our family doctors will also take care of your family practice needs.

 A: We have other specialists in the clinic including internal medicine, oral medicine & pathology, and ENT.

 Q: Are we faster than a regular family physician in arranging services?
 And if we are, how so?

 A: We do not have special access to diagnostic imaging or other tests and services; however, our physicians have expert knowledge of what tests need to be ordered, and the urgency that they need to be done — often times this requires our physicians to phone other physicians to relate this urgency.